erickouassi/yorisi.com/Development.md

 * February 26, 2019

-Removed gmail to the chat
+Removed gmail from the chat